Julietanilem/exoArcade/README.md

 ### What exactly does it do?

-Exo-Arcade is an educational game that helps students learn about exoplanets through engaging, interactive mini-games.
-It provides four main activities: a **trivia quiz** to test and expand knowledge about exoplanetary systems, a **rocket cabin simulator** that offers an immersive space exploration experience, a **"Frogger"-style game** that requires players to navigate a spaceship to a specified exoplanet, and a **dart game** that challenges players to estimate the radius of different exoplanets.
+Exo-Arcade is an educational game designed to help students learn about exoplanets through engaging, interactive mini-games.
+It offers five main activities: a trivia quiz to test and expand knowledge about exoplanetary systems, a rocket cabin simulator that provides an immersive space exploration experience, a 'Frogger'-style game where players navigate a spaceship to a specified exoplanet, a dart game that challenges players to estimate the radius of different exoplanets, and finally, a memory game to help reinforce the knowledge about exoplanets.

 ### How does it work?

 Exo-Arcade is **hosted on a web platform**, making it accessible to anyone with internet access.
 It uses a combination of HTML, CSS, and JavaScript to create a smooth and visually appealing user experience.
 Each mini-game is designed with intuitive controls to help players focus on learning while having fun.
-Players interact with the trivia, rocket simulation, navigation, and dart challenges directly through their browser.
+Players interact with the trivia, rocket simulation, navigation, memory game, and dart challenges directly through their browser.

 ### What benefits does it have?